 - Interact and network with the rest of the community who knows what opportunities are waiting for you.

 - Volunteer to open-source projects and non-profit startups to gain real-world experience and prepare for opportunities that will come your way.

 Codecademy is one of the most extensive online web development tutorials.
 Codecademy is for both beginners and established coding gurus.
-It offers some partnership courses with industry leaders like Amazon Alexa, which explains it’s credibility.
+It offers some partnership courses with industry leaders like Amazon Alexa, which explains its credibility.
 The sessions are flexible and let you grow at your own pace.
 It is suitable for those who are starting.
 The site’s courses are interactive and mostly text-based with few video lectures.
-Other features include podcasts and native web-based IDE editor.
+Other features include podcasts and a native web-based IDE editor.